redradist/PyMath/README.md

-# PyML
+# PyMath

 ### Description
-PyML is a package for developing Machine Learning algorithms and Neural Networks.
+PyMath is a package for Mathematical primitives that is easy to use and extend.